 In industrial settings, under most circumstances PPE waste is not considered regulated medical (infectious) waste and can be treated as solid waste.
 According to the CDC and the WHO, waste materials that are not assumed to be contaminated do not require any special precautions. and can be managed as they typically would for the flu.

-So what does this collision course of COVID-19, PPE and the environment mean for the EHS industry?
+So what does this ongoing collision course of Covid-19, PPE and the environment mean for the EHS industry?
 Aside from a new type of waste to worry about, expect new regulations and PPE disposal programs to be developed on a continuing basis.

 This is interesting, too.
-Beyond PPE, researchers at EPA and the CDC are developing (and already applying) methods for measuring SARS-CoV-2 levels in wastewater.
-SARS-CoV-2 is the strain behind COVID-19.
+Beyond PPE, researchers at EPA and the CDC have developed (and already routinely applied) methods for measuring SARS-CoV-2 levels in wastewater.
+SARS-CoV-2 is the strain behind Covid-19.
 Public health officials will be able to use these methods to determine infectivity, persistence, and treatment efficacies related to SARS-CoV-2 in wastewater in their communities.

-Thus far, preliminary findings from the two agencies show that monitoring wastewater for the presence of SARS-CoV-2 can be a sensitive early indicator of low levels of COVID-19 infections.
+Thus far, findings from the two agencies have shown that monitoring wastewater for the presence of SARS-CoV-2 can be a sensitive early indicator of low levels of Covid-19 infections.
 At the same time, such monitoring in wastewater could also signal decreasing levels of infection within a community.

-Until the coronavirus pandemic subsides, EHS practices will be just as critical as the efforts to discover new ways to treat and prevent COVID-19.
+Until the coronavirus pandemic fully subsides, EHS practices will continue to be just as critical as the efforts to discover new ways to treat and prevent Covid-19.